elementalsecurity/sec-arch/04_tools_and_technologies/04_readme.md

 - Operational scalability and cost
 - API maturity, logging granularity, and interoperability

-This section encourages **critical thinking, comparative analysis, and practical recommendations**—not tool evangelism.
+This section encourages **critical thinking, comparative analysis, and practical recommendations** and not tool evangelism.

 ---